sachin032/TensorFlow/README.md

 # Tensorflow

-This contains ML and DL techniques in Supervised or Unsupervised learning using Keras and Tensorflow.
+This repository is supposed to have work done on various aspect of Data Science using Deep neural network using Keras and Tensorflow.
-The data set would be used for these activities are already open source and free available.
-Datasets for these tasks vary from Image to Text to IoT sensor Data.
+The data set would be used for these activities are already open source and freely available.

+Basically this repo contains work on Tensorboard,TF-ds,Keras Sequential modeling, Transfer learning, Data Augmentation, Object detection from Computer Vision area.
+I will consolidate each work to be done using Tensorflow-2.x and Keras only.
-## stealth mode
+## Note: This repository is under stealth mode till next update.